tamucc-comp-bio/classroom_repo_2025/lectures/lecture12.md

 *Modules* are single files that contain multiple functions.

-*Packages* are collections of modules and can be imported into python to save you a lot of time.
+*Packages* are collections of modules and can be imported into python to save time.
 Last week we used the `csv` and `os` packages.

 There are 4 different ways to to load a module.
 Below we will use generic terms *theModule* and *theFunction* which should be replaced with real module and function names, respectively.
 * `import theModule`